skerkour/kerkour.com/content/blog/bloom-whats-next.md

 It's not a question, but you are right.

-Providing the same services as internet giants (or NextCloud, or others...) is just a side effect of our mission: Empowering the world with open technologies.
+Providing the same services as internet giants (or NextCloud, or others...) is just a side effect of our mission: **Empowering the world with open technologies**.
 You can totally imagine having a Bloom open source tractor in a few years, if we think the world need it.

 We've dared the big G comparison because we have a plan to have the same impact on the world, nothing less.